Darshana-code/ImportCSV/README.md

 # ImportCSV
 PHP Script to import CSV into MySql DB

-This script gives you the ability to quickly test snippets of PHP code locally.
+This script gives you the ability to quickly test PHP code locally.
 A local apache server is required.

 Run user_upload.php with provided directive: